 Are you wondering if you’re connecting with a real person on Grindr or talking to a bot?
 Unfortunately, bots are no longer rare to encounter, and if you use social networks or dating apps, it’s highly likely you will meet one.

-While the app started out being primarily for men, it has now opened itself up to all- trans and non-binary, and women!
+While the app started out being primarily for men, it has now opened itself up to every one of the LGBT community: trans, non-binary, and women!
 However, when the app became more inclusive, it probably wasn’t planning on bots being part of the equation?

 How to Identify Grindr Bots